A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive flows with constant velocity and pressure

 Note that \eqref{eq:s-no-flow} and \eqref{eq:theta-no-flow} are the Euler-Lagrange equations of the following energy,

 but we only consider $(s, \theta) \in W^{1,2}\left(\Omega; \mathbb{R} \right)$ and focus on smooth, classical solutions of (\ref{eq:s-no-flow}) and (\ref{eq:theta-no-flow}), subject to the boundary conditions in (\ref{eq:s-bc})-(\ref{eq:theta-bc}), and not OR solutions.
 We first prove that OR solutions only exist for the special values, $\omega = \pm \frac{1}{4}$, in the $\Qvec$-framework.
 If $\omega=\pm \frac{1}{4}$, then $B$ can be either zero or non-zero for different solution branches, especially for small values of $\epsilon$ that admit multiple solution branches.
-Once the correspondence between $\omega$, $B$ and OR solutions is established, we proceed to prove several qualitative properties of the corresponding $(s, \theta)$-profiles which are of independent interest, followed by some asymptotic analysis and numerical experiments (see supplementary material).
+Once the correspondence between $\omega$, $B$ and OR solutions is established in the $\Qvec$-framework, we proceed to prove several qualitative properties of the corresponding $(s, \theta)$-profiles which are of independent interest, followed by asymptotics and numerical experiments (also see supplementary material).